DR6-iX/DR6-iX/README.md

--> Primarily a low level programmer: blip blop
+-> Primarily a low level programmer and reverse engineer: blip blop